scarf-sh/docs/docs/gateway.md

 $ docker pull packages.jenny.com/oss-org/userful-tool
 ```

 When the `docker` client hits `https://packages.jenny.com/oss-org/userful-tool`, Jenny's CNAME resolves to her Scarf Gateway URL, `jenny.docker.scarf.sh`, where the Scarf Gateway processes the request.
 The Scarf Gateway is primarily concerned with redirecting incoming requests to packages on arbitrary external registries.
 The Gateway performs a lookup for the given resource request (e.g., `packages.jenny.com/org-name/image-name`), responds with a redirect to the correct registry, and logs request information for asynchronous processing.
 Scarf's analytics pipeline processes the logs and makes all insights and visualizations available to the maintainer and any additional stake-holders in the maintainer dashboard at <https://scarf.sh>.
-For a diagram of dataflow for an end-user's `docker pull`, see [Figure 1](#figure_1).
+For a diagram of data-flow for an end-user's `docker pull`, see [Figure 1](#figure_1).

 Because The Scarf Gateway merely redirects to the backend registry, it has minimal performance overhead when an end-user installs your package.
 It does not directly serve package artifacts itself.